jhlagado/struct-z80/README.md

 _until z
 ```

 A loop can also built using the the Z80's `djnz` instruction.
-This assumes the counter value is stored in the B register which is decremented automatically on each loop.
+This assumes the counter value is stored in the B register which is decremented automatically on each time through the loop.
 When B reaches zero the loop terminates.

 ```
 ld B, 10